-One of the founders and owners of Jai Rhythm, Colin Brightfield, is a leader, artist and entrepreneur with a mission to build community based on conscious creative expression.
+The founder of Jai Rhythm, Colin Brightfield started the studio by leading donation yoga classes in Marina Park in Pierpont every morning for over a year.
+Colin is a leader, artist and entrepreneur with a mission to build community based on conscious creative expression.
 He emphasizes creative pursuits to promote freedom, challenge what’s possible, and expand awareness.
 These pursuits take the form of yoga, art, music, festivals, events, and adventure retreats.
 Colin’s first experience with yoga was with his mother.
 She suggested he join her for a yoga class while in high school, then after playing rugby in college, he turned to yoga to heal his body.

 He quickly realized that there was something deeper happening in yoga class.
 As a student of philosophy, he began to delve into the theory beyond the physical practice of yoga.
 In 2008, he earned his initial teaching certification with Rolf Gates, and has enjoyed studying and teaching yoga ever since.

 Colin leads classes that are dynamic and soulful, combining his passion for yogic wisdom and flowing movement to create experiences that inspire, energize and awaken.
 Colin celebrates his students for who they are while challenging them to rise to their potential and dream even bigger.

 I have been enjoying the practice of asana, yoga since 2007, and was certified in Hatha yoga in 2009.
 I understand how yoga can heal both body and mind if practiced regularly as I have witnessed it firsthand through my own practice.